doa379/AP_config/README.md

 case Hostapd is not configured to use a bridge as it is normally done.
 Instead, network traffic is rerouted from the source interface to the destination interface (wlan1) using iptables.
-DNS access is provided by OpenDNS (on port 53).
-DHCP access is on port 67 locally.
+DNS access is provided to OpenDNS (on port 53).
+DHCP access is on port 67 with respect to the LAN.

-I have successfully used this system on a LAN as a means to transfer large amounts of data within a cluster of systems.
+I have successfully used this system on a LAN as a means to transfer large amounts of data within a cluster of systems wirelessly.
 The performance and reliability of the system is excellent.

 The network interface file creates a network on 172.24.1.1.
 On the server UFW should be instructed to allow to Anywhere from